Costa Rica Thermal Dome: History

-The Costa Rica Thermal Done was detected off the Central American country in 1948?, through the use of bathythermographs, thermometers that measure and graphically represent the temperature of the seawater at different depths, used on ships that traveled from California to Panama.
+The Costa Rica Thermal Done was detected off the Central American country in 1948, through the use of bathythermographs, thermometers that measure and graphically represent the temperature of the seawater at different depths, used on ships that traveled from California to Panama.
 The dome was found by Townsend Cromwell, and he also named it.

 Human use

 Ecotourism

 Due to the Costa Rica Thermal Dome, several species that benefit from its habitat move close to the coasts and help sustain economic activities for the close countries.
 The countries from within this region contribute greatly to the fishing industry in Central America, with it being estimated these countries generated $750 million in 2009 for the industry.
 Another example of tourism is sea turtle nesting within this region.
 This activity helped generate $2,113,176 for the tour operators and related businesses close to the Las Baulas Marine National Park in 2004.

 The Costa Rica Dome is estimated to bring in more than $20 million a year for at least 10 fishing communities.
 Additionally, sport fishing benefits greatly from the domes biodiversity.
 In Costa Rica sport fishing generated close to $599 million in 2008 which is 2.13% of GDP for that year.
 Secondly, in Panama it was estimated to generate $170.4 million in 2013.

-Additionally, in September 2014, the first day of the annual Festival of Whales and Dolphins, which is dedicated to whale watching in southeast Costa Rica, earned $40,000 dollars.
+Additionally, in September 2014, the first day of the annual Festival of Whales and Dolphins, which is dedicated to whale watching in southeast Costa Rica, earned $40,000.